 Often touted as a natural extension of private hedge funds, liquid alternatives have several distinguishing features.
 Covering a diverse array of investment strategies, they seek to generate returns using complex, nontraditional methods and are frequently marketed as a way to diversify against equity risk or fixed income risk.
 The common thread is that these strategies can bet against traditional capital markets, use investments outside those markets, and/or tactically move within and across markets.
 Although their investment focus may be similar to that of hedge funds, liquid alternatives are subject to registered investment vehicle regulations covering liquidity, diversification, and leverage.

 It should also be noted that this is just one definition of a liquid alternative.
 There are, and will continue to be a variety of liquid alternative definitions.
 That said we believe that Vanguard has put together a very fair one.

-There are six criteria, imbedded in the Vanguard definition above, that define the iSectors Post-MPT Growth Allocation as a liquid alternative investment:
+There are six criteria, embedded in the Vanguard definition, that define the iSectors Post-MPT Growth Allocation as a liquid alternative investment:

 As was mentioned in the opening paragraph, iSectors Post-MPT Growth originally started as a hedge fund but transitioned to using ETFs due to their liquid nature.

 iSectors Post-MPT Growth uses a proprietary quantitative modeling program that utilizes over a dozen economic and capital market factors to allocate between 9 low correlated asset classes on a monthly basis, with the possibility to use up to 33% leverage.
 Sounds complex and nontraditional, doesn’t it?

 The low correlation offered by the 9 different asset classes mentioned in the last point greatly diversifies Post-MPT Growth from traditional equity and fixed income indices.
 (Correlation to S&P 500 Index: 58.5% over the last 10 years.
 Correlation to Barclays Aggregate Bond Index: 30.5% over the last 10 years.)